Do aliens look like E.T.(left) or a worm?

 Real Aliens Don't Look Like E.T.

 News story originally written on May 19, 1999

-I guess a real alien would have trouble trying to "phone home"!
+Scientists say real aliens look like really big worms.
+I guess they would have trouble trying to "phone home"!

 You might also be interested in:

 Europa was first discovered by Galileo in 1610, making it one of the Galilean Satellites.
 It is Jupiter's 4th largest moon, 670,900 km ( miles) from Jupiter.
 Europa's diameter is about half the distance...more